farmOS/farmOS/docs/model/type/log.md

 And the following additional relationships:

-- Material (References Terms in the "Material" vocabulary)
+- Material type (References Terms in the "Material types" vocabulary)

 #### Lab Test Logs